Posted on October 23, 2017 and last updated on July 29, 2024

 • Difficulty: challenging

 The ascent up Mt.
 Blue is not as bad as it looks when you’re staring at the mountain from afar.
 Shaped like a formidable bell curve, it’s a prominent landmark for miles around.
-The trail up the 3,192-foot Mt.
+The trail up the 3,195-foot Mt.
 Blue is a steadily steep trek uphill for about 1.5 miles.
-The final stretch, maybe 1/4 mile, is the steepest, and then you get to a nice overlook, and a little farther along, to the observatory tower on the 3,187-ft. summit with panoramic views.
+The final stretch, maybe 1/4 mile, is the steepest, and then you get to a nice overlook, and a little farther along, to the observatory tower on the summit with panoramic views.
+The tower might even hum to you!

 Note: The access road is closed in the winter, adding a couple of miles to the hike.
 Bring snowshoes!
-Even in April, you may encounter snow.
+Even in early spring, you may encounter snow.
+It’s good to check AllTrails for updated trail conditions.

 Directions: At the intersection of Route 156 with Route 142 in Weld, turn onto Center Hill Road.
 The road takes a slight left about .5 miles from the main roads; follow the signs for the Center Hill Trails and for parking.
 Continue past the Center Hill Picnic Area for another 3 miles on Center Hill Road until you reach another fork in the road.
 There’s a small sign for Mount Blue Trail on your right here.
 Bear right and follow this road for about 2.5 miles to the end, and the trailhead and parking area.